-There are a variety of reasons why a young person might become homeless.
-Maybe they are experiencing issues at home, challenges with their mental health, maybe they have even been abused or exploited.
+There are a variety of reasons why a young person might experience homelessness.
+Maybe they are going through issues at home, challenges with their mental health, maybe they have even been abused or exploited.
 Maybe their parents kicked them out or maybe they have aged out of foster care.

 Every young person’s experience is different, but we do know that some factors make a young person more vulnerable to homelessness.
-A 2017 Chapin Hall study found that groups like Hispanic, black, and African-American youth, youth without a high school diploma or GED, and pregnant and parenting youth are all more at risk to be homeless.
+A 2017 study by Chapin Hall found that Hispanic, black, and African-American youth, youth without a high school diploma or GED, and pregnant and parenting youth are all more at risk to be homeless.
 They also found that LGBTQ youth are 120% more at risk to be homeless.

 As we learn more about the unique issues of LGBTQ youth experiencing homelessness, we learn about how to come alongside them as it relates to their unique needs.
-June is Pride Month, and we thought it would be a perfect time to share a little bit more about how Second Story works with LGBTQ youth experiencing homelessness.
+For Pride Month this June we decided to share a little bit more about how Second Story works with LGBTQ youth experiencing homelessness.

-Why are there disproportionately more LGBTQ youth who are homeless than cisgendered
+Why are there disproportionately more LGBTQ youth who are homeless than non-LGBTQ

 Meghan: You’re looking at a group of kids who are already starting from a disadvantage in terms of challenges and society’s overall acceptance of who they are, so they’ve already got more of an uphill battle to fight.
 The chances that their family isn’t going to accept them, or the chances that they’re going to have more struggles, are higher overall.

-What does life look like for an LGBTQ young person who is homeless compared to a cisgendered young person who is homeless?
+What does life look like for an LGBTQ young person who is homeless compared to a non-LGBTQ young person who is homeless?
 What are some unique challenges that they face?